Irina Dreyt Sizzles In A Yellow Crochet Bikini On Instagram

-Russian model Irina Dreyt took to her Instagram page on Thursday and wowed her legions of followers with a very hot bikini snapshot.
+Russian model Irina Dreyt took to her Instagram page on Thursday and wowed her legions of followers with a hot bikini snapshot.

-In the picture, Irina could be seen rocking a yellow crocheted bikini top that featured triangular cups supported by a crocheted band, spaghetti straps and a plunging neckline that allowed her to show off an ample amount of cleavage.
-She teamed the top with skimpy string bottoms that drew attention toward her pert derriere, toned abs, and flat stomach.
+In the picture, Irina rocked a yellow crocheted bikini top that featured triangular cups supported by a crocheted band, spaghetti straps, and a plunging neckline that allowed her to show off an ample amount of cleavage.
+She teamed the top with skimpy string bottoms that drew attention toward her pert derriere and toned abs.

 Irina opted for minimal makeup.
 The application seemingly comprised a foundation, a nude lipstick, nude eyeshadow, eyeliner, and defined eyebrows.
-She swept her slightly damp, brunette tresses to one side and let her locks cascade over her shoulders and chest.
+She swept her slightly damp brunette tresses to one side and let her locks cascade over her shoulders and chest.

 According to the geotag, the snap was captured in Bali, Indonesia.
 Per a tag, the exact location of the photoshoot was Mandapa Ritz-Carlton Reserve.

 The picture was captured against the breathtaking background of a stream.
-To strike a pose, Irina sat atop a rock, stretched her long, lean legs forward, and dipped her toes in the water.
+Striking a pose, Irina sat atop a rock, stretched her long legs forward, and dipped her toes in the water.
 She tilted her head, closed her eyes, parted her lips, and held her hands behind her neck.

 In the caption, Irina expressed her appreciation for the beautiful location, adding that every country has certain nice, secluded places for people to relax.

-She also informed her fans that her sexy bikini was from the Bali-based beachwear retailer, Andy Bagus.
-That apart, she tagged Mavrin Studios photography studios, which she co-owns with famous Russian photographer, Alexander Mavrin.
+Irina also informed her fans that her bikini was from the Bali-based beachwear retailer Andy Bagus.
+She also tagged Mavrin Studios, which she co-owns with famous Russian photographer Alexander Mavrin.

-Within four hours of going live, and as of the writing of this piece, the snap has amassed more than 20,000 likes.
-Many of her followers also flocked to the comments section and posted about 150 messages in which they praised Irina for her amazing figure and beautiful looks.
+As of the writing of this piece, the snap has amassed more than 20,000 likes in four hours.
+Many of her followers also flocked to the comments section and posted about 150 messages in which they praised Irina for her amazing figure and looks.

 “It’s nice to have a view of YOU in the river from ANY place in the world.
-Love you,” one of her fans commented on the snap.
+Love you,” one of her fans commented.

 “Such a lovely sight.
 The river is nice too, lol,” another user chimed in.